It only takes one trip to a public beach to realize that “one size fits all” is a fallacy.

 Your Pricing Strategy

 Your pricing structure will also impact how much you spend for your marketing.
-Fee-for-service practices will tend to need a larger budget than offices that participate with insurance since it is a smaller percentage of patients who are without dental coverage and will be willing to pay out of pocket for treatment.
+Fee-for-service practices will tend to need a larger budget for dental marketing than offices that participate with insurance since it is a smaller percentage of patients who are without dental coverage and will be willing to pay out of pocket for treatment.
 Practices that offer an in-house dental membership plan should also expect to spend more on marketing their plan and attracting enough new patient sign-ups to make it highly profitable.

 |Pricing Strategy||Increase/Decrease Budget|